 Why is this research being conducted?

-The department regularly collects information from people who use employment services to:
+The department regularly collects information from people who use or have used employment services to:

 - inform the continuous improvement of current policies, programs, and services